-- Indication of impairment for property, plant and equipment, goodwill, intangible assets, etc. (refer to Note 3, "Significant Accounting Policies (10) Impairment of Non-Financial Assets") - Recognition and presentation of revenue (refer to Note 3, "Significant Accounting Policies (15) Revenue") - Remeasuring previously held equity interest relating to the acquisition of subsidiaries for entity which is not considered to meet the definition of a business (refer to Note 3, "Significant Accounting Policies, (2) Business Combinations")
+- Indication of impairment for property, plant and equipment, goodwill, intangible assets, etc. (refer to Note 3, "Significant Accounting Policies (10) Impairment of Non-Financial Assets") - · Recognition and presentation of revenue (refer to Note 3, "Significant Accounting Policies (15) Revenue")

 Assumptions used in accounting estimates may differ from actual figures because these assumptions are set based on past experience and appropriately collected available information.
 Estimates and assumptions are reviewed by management on an ongoing basis.
 Effects of these reviews of estimates and assumptions are recognized in the period in which the estimates and assumptions are reviewed and subsequent periods.